shawnzxiang/Restfb_Data_Fetcher/README.md

 # AggieFeed

 Author: Shawn Xiang

 First prototype:
-This project can instantly print data in JSON format for any given public facebook page.
+This project can instantly print data in JSON format for any given public facebook page that can be used for aggie feed API.

 Run instruction:
 You will need the following .jar files (preferrably):